Tushargupta9800/flutter-Simple-Animations-for-loading-screen/README.md

 # flutter-Simple-Animations-for-loading-screen
-The main motive of this repository for me is to learn flutter animation and custom painting better.<br/> If you see anything wrong with any code and do not hesitate to raise the issue. 😊😊
+The main motive of this repository for me is to learn flutter animation and custom painting better.<br/> If you see anything wrong with any code then do not hesitate to raise the issue. 😊😊

 # screenshots